snkruti/MP1-IS218/section-1.md

 ### Docker
 **Docker** is a system that helps *standardize* programming practices, keeps file systems *lightweight,* and keeps file systems *secure.*
+Using Docker can increase a company’s effectiveness as standardization reduces compatibility issues.